cecileung1208/Homework/Unit 10 - SQL_Alchemy Challenge/README.md

 P-value = 0.00036573

-Since the p-value is almost 0.0004 , there is a difference in the mean temperatures in June and December.Paired t-tests are considered more powerful than unpaired t-tests because using the same samples eliminiate variation between the samples that could be caused by anything other than what’s being tested.
+Since the p-value is almost 0.0004 , there is a difference in the mean temperatures in June and December.
+Paired t-tests are considered more powerful than unpaired t-tests because using the same samples eliminiate variation between the samples that could be caused by anything other than what’s being tested.

 Details of the analysis is in the [Climate Starter Notebook](https://github.com/cecileung1208/Homework/blob/master/Unit%2010%20-%20SQL_Alchemy%20Challenge/climate_starter.ipynb)